dsc-courses/practice.dsc40a.com/problems/sp23-midterm2/sp23-midterm2-q02.md

 Now we assume that we have a white pawn, meaning there are $8-1=7$ white pawns left and $16 - 1 = 15$ white chess pieces, which means we have a $\dfrac{7}{15}$ chance for getting another white pawn.

-From here we simplify the answer by doing:
+From here we simplify the answer by writing:

 $$
 \dfrac{8 \cdot 7}{16 \cdot 15} = \dfrac{56}{240} = \dfrac{7}{30}